Note: if you urgently need a replacement passport, see Emergency Passports instead.

 - B-11 General Declaration

-- Translation of foreign documents
+- Translation of foreign documents - See the checklist for information.

-- Parental responsibility and consent
+- Parental consent

 The current waiting time for an appointment is 1-2 weeks.
 Please advise us if your travel is urgent.